Disalg-ICS-NJU/zookeeper-tla-spec/protocol-spec/verification-statistics.md

 ## State space constraints in model checking

 Due to the state space explosion in model checking and the complex actions of Zab protocol, as well as unlimited number of rounds and unlimited length of history, it is impossible to traverse all states.
-We try to let models can tap into larger state space.
+We try to let models tap into larger state space.
 See CONSTANT *Parameters* for details.

 In addition to this, we also use techniques of state space reduction to compress the model's state space.
 Which is: